Xthusiast/smolfetch/README.md

 # smolfetch
-Just a fetch script who displays some informations about your system
+Just a fetch script that displays some informations about your system

 To be able to use it, firstly download it:
 `wget https://raw.githubusercontent.com/xthusiast/smolfetch/main/smolfetch.sh`,